Archive for the 'Matherati' Category Page 4 of 5

 Godel was famous for having kept every piece of paper he’d ever encountered, and the set design (pictured here) included many file storage boxes.
 Some of these were arranged in a checkerboard pattern on the floor, with gaps between them.
 As the Godel character (Phillips) tried to prove something, he took successive steps along diagonal and zigzag paths through this pattern, sometimes retracing his steps when potential chains of reasoning did not succeed.
 This was the best artistic representation I have seen of the process of attempting to do mathematical proof: Imre Lakatos’ philosophy of mathematics made theatrical flesh.

-The photograph of the La Mama billboard is from Paola’s site.
+There is a photograph of the La Mama billboard at Paola’s site.

 The Mathematical Tripos at Cambridge